Jill Demirci

 Service

 Dr. Demirci has held leadership positions at the national, regional/state, and local/university levels.
 Nationally, she has served on the Association of Women’s Health, Obstetric, and Neonatal Nurses (AWHONN) Public Policy Committee, Editorial Advisory Board, Nominating Committee, and Research Advisory Panel.
-She is a grant and abstract reviewer for AWHONN and American Nurses Foundation (ANF).
-Dr. Demirci serves on the editorial boards of several journals, including BMC Pregnancy and Childbirth and Journal of Perinatal and Neonatal Nursing (contributing editor) and reviews manuscripts for journals within her area of expertise.
+She has been a grant and abstract reviewer for AWHONN and American Nurses Foundation (ANF).
+Dr. Demirci has served on the editorial boards of several journals, including BMC Pregnancy and Childbirth and Journal of Perinatal and Neonatal Nursing (contributing editor).
+She is the current Deputy Editor-in-Chief of the Journal of Human Lactation.
 She has contributed to and reviewed lactation support position statements and clinical practice guidelines for AWHONN and the International Lactation Consultant Association, respectively.

-Regionally, she is a board member of the Mid-Atlantic Mothers’ Milk Bank and the Pittsburgh-based Human Milk Science Institute and Biobank.
+Regionally, she has served on the board of the Mid-Atlantic Mothers’ Milk Bank and the Pittsburgh-based Human Milk Science Institute and Biobank.
 As part of her secondary appointment within the Department of Pediatrics, Dr. Demirci participates in programmatic improvement for research fellows.
 At the School of Nursing, she currently serves or served on the following committees and organizations: Sigma Eta Chapter; Admission, Progression, & Graduation; Schoolwide Curriculum; and Honors Committee.